Software protection by copyright vs patent

 For startups and SMEs, a well-managed IP portfolio can significantly enhance their attractiveness to investors, who often view strong IP protection as a sign of the company's value and potential for growth.
 In this context, robust software protection serves not only as a defensive measure against potential infringers, but also as a key asset that enhances business value and investor confidence.

-Software Protection by Copyright
+Software protection by copyright

 At its most fundamental level, copyright protects the expression of an idea.
 When applied to software, it typically covers the code and certain elements of the user interface.
 This feature lends itself particularly well to protecting unique functionalities or designs within the software.